-Despite of the low Information Technology literacy in Nepal, we find most of the people of all generation going through latest version of handheld devices embedded with social apps the most preferred the Facebook App.
+Despite the low Information Technology literacy in Nepal, we find most of the people of all generation going through the latest version of handheld devices embedded with social apps the most preferred the Facebook App.
 No doubt today Facebook is the fastest growing social networking site.
 Nepal can’t be excluded.
-The Facebook has influenced our life in such a way that it has become next to addiction.
-We must understand that 1 out of every 20 cyber attacks originate from/on the Facebook and most of them are found to be from your own friend.
+Facebook has influenced our lives in such a way that it has become next to addiction.
+We must understand that 1 out of every 20 cyber attacks originates from/on Facebook and most of them are found to be from your friend.

-i.e. There are a lot of risks and your profile can be accessed and viewed by others easily thus getting valuable information and private photos from your profile — ultimately putting you in big trouble.
-You can keep your misfortunes down and separate the good people from the bad ones to minimum by following these steps: –
+i.e., There are a lot of risks and your profile can be accessed and viewed by others easily thus getting valuable information and private photos from your profile — ultimately putting you in big trouble.
+You can keep your misfortunes down and separate the good people from the bad ones to mthe inimum by following these steps: –

 - Keep a continuous eye on the pictures in which you are tagged on.
 Or better way is you can allow the pictures to post on your wall after approving them (if anyone tags you on the picture).
 This can be done via privacy settings.
 Click on “Photos”->Photos of You->check tagged pictures of yours.
 You can un-tag any unwanted photos of you.
 Don’t hesitate for a second to “un-tag” yourself from pictures that you do not approve of.

 - Do not post pictures of yourself such as: Dancing-on-the-bar or moments of happy hours.
 Don’t be caught with smoking cigarettes etc, .especially if you’re underage because anyone can just print out the picture and show it to your parents or principal.
 The argument doesn’t hamper your freedom but just a precaution can save you from the further scrutiny.